-It’s amazing how much my cottage garden can change from season to season.
+It’s amazing how much my seasonal garden can change from month to month.
 Come take a look as I take you on a tour of my cottage garden year in review.
-There’s so much to see as the garden changed throughout the year.
+There’s so much to see as the garden changes throughout the year.

 But now is the time to start getting excited again!
 I just bought my flower seeds on January 5th, and continue to plan the garden for the upcoming growing season.
 I will start sowing seeds at the end of the month, starting with sweet peas.

 As I’ve said many times before, I am a hobby gardener and was mostly self-taught.
 Let me tell you, there was a lot of trial and error going on around here!